-The doors to the new Seaboard Triumph Foods (STF) pork processing facility have been open just one month, and the plant is already making its mark for sustainably and producing quality pork.
+The doors to the new Seaboard Triumph Foods (STF) pork processing facility have been open just one month, and the plant is already making its mark for sustainability and producing quality pork.
 Chief Operating Officer Mark Porter said, “With input from industry experts, support from state and local government officials and the community, paired with our focus on stewardship, the plant design includes modern odor control technologies, bioenergy solutions and numerous environmentally-friendly features.”

 Seaboard Triumph Foods has invested more than $8 million in air quality equipment.
 Using air scrubbers, air exhaust systems, and thorough cleaning procedures that are implemented throughout each day, STF goes to great lengths to ensure exceptional air quality both inside and outside its facility.

 From LED light bulbs throughout the building to renewable energy solutions, the facility exemplifies the company’s commitment to caring for the environment.

 Custom landscaping will surround the new facility which is designed to create a beautiful, yet functional, visual.
 The planned green space also provides an ample buffer for neighbors.